Ryzee119/LPCAnalyzer/README.md

 ## Let Me Get It!
-Download a pre-build x64 DLL built for Win10 in the `bin` folder then place it in the Kingst `Analyzer` folder.
+Download a pre-build x64 DLL built for Win10 from the `Releases` section.

 ## What It Can Do
 I tried to implement as many features as possible within reason.
-This has been designed around the Original Xbox LPC implementation so is limited to Memory and IO Read and Writes. **LFRAME signal is required though.**.
+This has been designed around the Original Xbox LPC implementation so is limited to Memory and IO Read and Writes. **LFRAME signal is required though.**
 Termination of broken cycles is partially handled (Does not throw an error, but will recover for next frame)

 The following features are implemented in a basic form:
 1. Proper settings screen. <br/> ![enter image description here](https://i.imgur.com/trqbbkM.png)
-2. Samples LADs at the centre of the lower clock pulse (Way better accuracy in my experience)
+2. Samples the LADs at the centre of the lower clock pulse (Way better accuracy in my experience)
 3. Descriptive text bubbles. <br/> ![enter image description here](https://i.imgur.com/b7Cvm7T.png)
 4. Combines Address nibbles accordingly in text bubbles as per the LPC spec. <br/> ![enter image description here](https://i.imgur.com/eiPMQBT.png)
 5. The tabular view ('Decoded Results') along the side populates fully <br/>  ![enter image description here](https://i.imgur.com/r9bEIv7.png)